 Diet and predators

 The wolverine’s scientific name, Gulo gulo, comes from the Latin word gulo, which means glutton.
 However, this name likely derives from attributing human traits to animals, since wolverines eat what they need to survive, and for this reason do not fit the true definition of gluttony.
 For practical physical health reasons, an obese wolverine would not survive for long in the wild.

 Wolverines are primarily scavengers,(2) but will prey upon almost any small to mid-sized mammal; including smaller mustelids.(3) The grey wolf is considered its greatest natural predator.(4)

 Wolverines are coming into conflict with humans more frequently, due to the increase of property development and recreational lands.
 Hunting and trapping of wolverines have reduce their numbers, causing them to disappear from large parts of their former range.(5)

 Sensationalism in media

 Like weasels, wolverines are often given the overemphasized title of “killing machines”.
 Due to their size and strength, it is true they are more fierce than other mustelids.
 However, this behaviour is not unique in the animal kingdom; especially in larger carnivorous mammals.
-It should be noted that when an animal is simply branded a killing machine, people will often fixate on that one particular characteristic, rather than the animal’s other abilities, or vulnerabilities.
+It should be noted that when an animal is simply branded a killing machine, people will often fixate on that one particular characteristic, rather than the animal’s lesser-known traits and vulnerabilities.